okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-self-service-registration/main/index.md

     * **Registration form fields:** (Optional) The `firstName` and `lastName` fields are required and can't be removed.
 You can accept the default **Form label** value or optionally enter a different field name.

-        * To include more fields: click **Add Field** and then select an existing profile attribute from the list.
+        * To include more fields: click **Add Field** and select an existing profile attribute from the list.

           > **Note:** If you want to add new profile attributes, click **Configure the Okta user profile** to add them to the Okta user profile.
 They are then available in the list on this page.
 Be sure to set the **User permission** drop-down box to **Read - Write** if you want your users to be able to modify the new attributes after registration.